emmabastas/libxclip/README.md

 ## License

-The source code is based off of [xclip](https://github.com/astrand/xclip) which is licensed under GNU GPL, and any additions/modifications by me are also licensed under GNU GPL.
+The source code is based off of [xclip](https://github.com/astrand/xclip) which is licensed under GNU GPLv2 or later.
+The code in this repository is (re)licensed under GNU GPLv3 or later.

 ## TODO